Azure/azure-powershell/src/MySql/docs/New-AzMySqlFlexibleServer.md

 # New-AzMySqlFlexibleServer

-## Creates aCreates a new server.
+## Creates a new server.
 A server can be generated with all arguments optional.

 ## SYNTAX